HumbertoBeng/SOAR-EDR-Project/README.md

 - Create a Playbook/Story using Tines.
 - Create detection in LimaCharlie that would Detect the use of a HackTool (LaZagne), which then would be send to Tines, and finally sent a message to Slack & also an Email.

-The slack message and the Email will contain:
+The slack message and the Email should contain:
+- Name of the Alert
 - Time
 - Computer Name
 - Source IP